paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-006-the-analysis-of-regulatory-functions.md

 Sec.
 5. Responsibilities of the Secretaries of Commerce and Veterans Affairs and the Administrator of the Small Business Administration.
 The Secretaries and the Administrator shall:

-(a) designate an employee within their respective agencies to serve as the liaison and point of contact with the White House Office of Faith-Based and Neighborhood Partnerships; and
+(a) designate an employee within their respective agencies to serve as the liaison and point of contact with the White House Faith Office; and

-(b) cooperate with the White House Office of Faith-Based and Neighborhood Partnerships and provide such information, support, and assistance to the White House Office of Faith-Based and Neighborhood Partnerships as it may request, to the extent permitted by law.
+(b) cooperate with the White House Office of Faith-Based and Neighborhood PartnershipsWhite House Faith Office and provide such information, support, and assistance to the White House Faith Office as it may request, to the extent permitted by law.

 Sec.
 6. Administration and Judicial Review. (a) The agency actions directed by this executive order shall be carried out subject to the availability of appropriations and to the extent permitted by law.

 (b) This order is not intended to, and does not, create any right or benefit, substantive or procedural, enforceable at law or in equity by a party against the United States, its departments, agencies, instrumentalities or entities, its officers, employees or agents, or any other person.

+[Ex.
+Ord.
+14205, which directed amendment of Ex.
+Ord.
+13342, set out above, by substituting “White House Faith Office” for “White House Office of Faith-Based and Community Initiatives” or “White House OFBCI”, “Center for Faith” for “Center for Faith-based and Community Initiatives,”, and “Centers for Faith” for “Centers for Faith-based and Community Initiatives” wherever appearing, was executed by substituting “White House Faith Office” for “White House Office of Faith-Based and Neighborhood Partnerships”, “Center for Faith” for “Center for Faith-Based and Neighborhood Partnerships”, and “Centers for Faith” for “Centers for Faith-Based and Neighborhood Partnerships” to reflect the probable intent of the President and the intervening amendment by Ex.
+Ord.
+No. 14015.]

 #### Ex.
 Ord.
 No. 13397.
 Responsibilities of the Department of Homeland Security With Respect to Faith-Based and Community Initiatives
 Ex.
 Ord.
 No. 13397, Mar.
 7, 2006, 71 F.R.
 12275, as amended by Ex.
 Ord.
 No. 13831, § 2(a), May 3, 2018, 83 F.R.
 20715; Ex.
 Ord.
 No. 14015, § 5, Feb.
 14, 2021, 86 F.R.
-10008, provided:
+10008; Ex.
+Ord.
+No. 14205, § 2(a), Feb.
+7, 2025, 90 F.R.
+9499, provided:

 By the authority vested in me as President by the Constitution and the laws of the United States of America, and in order to help the Federal Government coordinate a national effort to expand opportunities for faith-based and other community organizations and to strengthen their capacity to better meet America’s social and community needs, it is hereby ordered as follows:

 Section 1.
-Establishment of a Center for Faith-Based and Neighborhood Partnerships at the Department of Homeland Security.
+Establishment of a Center for Faith at the Department of Homeland Security.

-(a) The Secretary of Homeland Security (Secretary) shall establish within the Department of Homeland Security (Department) a Center for Faith-Based and Neighborhood Partnerships (Center).
+(a) The Secretary of Homeland Security (Secretary) shall establish within the Department of Homeland Security (Department) a Center for Faith (Center).

 (b) The Center shall be supervised by a Director appointed by [the] Secretary.
-The Secretary shall consult with the Executive Director of the White House Office of Faith-Based and Neighborhood Partnerships (Executive Director) prior to making such appointment.
+The Secretary shall consult with the Executive Director of the White House Faith Office (Executive Director) prior to making such appointment.

 (c) The Department shall provide the Center with appropriate staff, administrative support, and other resources to meet its responsibilities under this order.